-Each Placement Region is automatically given a unique translucent overlay color to represent the Placement Region when painting the Floorplanner View (see page 88).
+Each Placement Region is automatically given a unique translucent overlay color to represent the Placement Region when painting the Floorplanner View (see page 89).
 By default, no Placement Region overlays are painted in the Floorplanner View.
-Users must choose to enable the Placement Region overlays they wish to have displayed.
-Users may optionally alter the overlay color for each/all Placement Regions, but these color choices are not persisted between ACE sessions.
+The Placement Region overlays to be displayed must be enabled.
+The overlay color may optionally be altered for each or all Placement Regions, but these color choices are not persistent between ACE sessions.

-While the user is allowed to choose alternate overlay colors for each Placement Region, these overlay colors are not saved between sessions.
-Each time a design is loaded, new overlay colors will be automatically chosen for each Placement Region.
+While alternate overlay colors may be chosen for each Placement Region, these overlay colors are not saved between sessions.
+Each time a design is loaded, new overlay colors are automatically chosen for each Placement Region.

-The following are ways to alter the presentation of Placement Region data in the Floorplanner View (see page 88):
+The following are ways to alter the presentation of Placement Region data in the Floorplanner View (see page 89):